d7prog/Internet-Radio/README.md

 2. Create new Arduino sketch called internet_radio_eth_1.0.
 3. Copy all files from the GitHub source folder to newly created Arduino sketch folder (the original  internet_radio_eth_1.0.ino will be rewrite).
 4. Compile and download to ESP32 as usually.

+## Notes
+Internet radio has 10 preset stations which can be selected using IR remote controller.
+You can use any old IR remote controller however you need to use correct IR codes.
+For this reason use the following sketch to record codes from the IR controller.
+Than modify the switch → case statements accordingly in the void loop{} function in the internet_radio_eth_1.0.ino file.
+Codes needs to be in hex format.

+You can use the following commands
+Select station number 1 – 9 (station 10 is 0)
+Increase/decrease volume using Vol+/Vol-
+Mute sound (use mute button or any button you select)